 The awards, criteria and nominations

-Finalists will be invited to the Mark Bates Ltd Senior Nationals in Nottingham, where they will be presented their awards during finals day.
+Finalists will be invited to a gala dinner at the Mark Bates Ltd National Championships in March, where they will be presented with their awards.

 If you have any questions on the Pride of Table Tennis Awards or would like further information, please email us.